databendlabs/databend/docs/doc/21-load-data/02-local.md

 ---
-title: Load Data From Local File System
+title: Tutorial - Load from a Local File
-sidebar_label: Tutorial - Load from a local file
+sidebar_label: Tutorial - Load from a Local File
 description:
   Load data from local file system.
 ---

+In this tutorial, you will load data from a local sample file into Databend with the [Streaming Load API](../30-reference/00-api/03-streaming-load.md).

 ## Tutorial 1 - Load from a CSV File